 A huge benefit from borrowing from banks is that you retain full equity in your company and the bank does not have a say in how it is run.
 Most banks also offer complete applications that can be carried out online and if you are approved, you can receive the funds immediately during working hours.

-The government start-up loans scheme has already lent for £100 million in funding startups.
-This scheme not only gives money to these businesses it also understands that being an entrepreneur may mean that you lack some necessary business experience to help your company become profitable which is why the scheme pairs applicants with a Delivery Partner.
+The government start-up loans scheme has already lent for £100 million in funding start ups.
+This scheme not only gives money to these businesses, it also understands that being an entrepreneur may mean that you lack some necessary business experience to help your company become profitable which is why the scheme pairs applicants with a Delivery Partner.

 Crowdfunding is becoming an increasing popular way to raise capital for start up funds.
 If you are unfamiliar with crowdfunding, simply it is a way for businesses to get small amount of funding from a lot of people to raise the funds they need rather than traditionally borrowing a large sum from one or two lenders.

-By listing on crowdfunding websites such as kickstarter or indiego.com, your proposal can be seen by masses from hundred to thousands each of whom can pledge as much or at little money to your business as they want.
+By listing on crowdfunding websites such as kickstarter or indiego.com, your proposal can be seen by masses from hundreds to thousands each of whom can pledge as much or at little money to your business as they want.
 Essentially it’s similar to donating however, crowdfunding is not a catch-free capital.

 Equity based crowdfunding means that in return for someone’s investment you trade equity in your business and there is also reward based crowdfunding where you have to offer something to your investors in return for their investment, this could be anything from free tickets to your launch event or sending them your product for free to try.